randym32/Anki.Vector.Documentation/documents/troubleshooting/EscapePod setup.md

 ![Add license](ep-add-license.png#zoom)
 _Figure: You should see a blue add license button_

-If you see the blue-tone Digital Dream Labs screen, but do not see the “Add license to start” button there is a problem.
+If you see the blue-tone Digital Dream Labs screen, but do not see the "Add license to start" button there is a problem.
 This is the button that you should see:

 ![Add license button](ep-add-license-button.png#center "Add license button")
 _Figure: Add license button_